-We take pride in being among the leaders in the Miami area for dementia care, support, and education.
-When you choose memory care at Mirabelle, you’re choosing a community designed to promote a peaceful, productive, and safe environment, supported by a team that is trained in the most current best practices for serving those who are living with dementia.
+We take pride in being among the leaders for dementia care in the Austin, Texas area, offering exceptional care, support, and education for our residents and their families.
+When you choose memory care at Arbor Terrace Lakeway, you’re choosing a community designed to promote a peaceful, productive, and safe environment, supported by a team that is trained in the most current best practices for serving those who are living with dementia.

-At what stage should someone with dementia go into memory care in Florida?
+At what stage should someone with dementia go into memory care in Texas?

 If your loved one has been diagnosed with Alzheimer’s or dementia and you’re seeing signs that they’re struggling with daily functioning, need support most of the time, or seem afraid and lonely living at home, it may be time to consider memory care.
 Seniors with memory issues are at an increased risk for wandering, physical risk-taking that can lead to falls, and other unsafe behaviors.